Top 6 Algarve Lighthouses to Visit for Stunning Views

 Opening Hours & Entry: Opening hours and entrance are free on Wednesdays from 14h00 to 17h00; anyone who would want further knowledge about the operations and background of the lighthouse can arrange a guided tour.

-3. Farol de Santa Maria (Ilha do Farol)
+Farol de Santa Maria (Ilha do Farol)

 Location: Near Faro, on Culatra Island's western side—known as Ilha do Farol.

 Historical Significance: Although the lighthouse tower itself was strengthened several times because of the difficulties presented by its location, the Santa Maria Lighthouse has been operational since 1851.
-The tower got structural reinforcements both in 1929 and once more in 1997 in order to counteract the sea's erasing effect.
+The tower got structural reinforcements both in 1929 and once more in 1997 in order to counteract the sea's eroding effect.
 Its contemporary, automatic equipment superseded the conventional techniques originally applied by lighthouse keepers.

 Why Visit: This lighthouse provides a quiet solitude on a lovely island reachable by ferry from Faro or Olhão.
-For those who enjoy the natural surroundings and immaculate beaches of the island would be ideal.
+For those who enjoy the natural surroundings and immaculate beaches of the island, it would be ideal.
 The island's major appeal is the lighthouse itself since it provides views across the Ria Formosa Natural Park and the neighboring coast.

 Farol de Vila Real de Sano António